Topics we will cover in this section:

-An AWV may be completed by a physician, a non-physician practitioner (physician assistant, nurse practitioner or certified clinical nurse specialist); or Medical professional (including a health educator, registered dietitian, nutrition professional, or other licensed practitioner) or a team of such medical professional who are working under the direct supervision of a physician (doctor of medicine or osteopathy).
+An AWV may be completed by a physician, a non-physician practitioner (physician assistant, nurse practitioner, or certified clinical nurse specialist); or Medical professional (including a health educator, registered dietitian, nutrition professional, or other licensed practitioner) or a team of such medical professional who is working under the direct supervision of a physician (doctor of medicine or osteopathy).

 What to expect during your Annual Wellness Visit